-After you are authenticated, you will see a page with your name, User ID, and email address.
-Select your courses for the quarter from the available list.
+- Select your courses.
 Make sure you are selecting the correct time/days/instructor associated with your classes.
 There are multiple sections of many courses, and some instructors teach multiple classes.

-- After logging in, acknowledge the SONA policies and complete the Prescreen survey.
+- After logging in, acknowledge the SONA policies.

 Follow all instructions on the SONA pages!

 Studies are only allowed to occur during weeks of scheduled class meeting times (NOT during breaks between semesters or finals week).
 All studies should be posted during regularly scheduled course semesters.